CeusMedia/Mail/README.md

 - Sending mail with this short code will be using SMTP, only.
 - The SMTP server will be determined by fetching MX records of the user's domain.
 - Setting the SMTP server port is still needed.
-- Assigned receivers will be checked for existance automatically.
+- Assigned receivers will be checked for existence automatically.
 - If the auth method is receiving only one parameter, it will be understood as password.
 - The auth username will be taken from sender address.
-- Thrown exceptions can be catched by a defined error handler.
+- Thrown exceptions can be caught by a defined error handler.
 - If everything is set the mail can be sent.